 When moments count, we’re here for you.

 Pet emergencies happen when you least expect them.
-Our team of veterinarians and staff are here for you and your pet when you experience an emergency outside of your veterinarian’s regularly scheduled ours.
+Our team of veterinarians and staff are here for you and your pet when you experience an emergency outside of your veterinarian’s regularly scheduled hours.

 Night Watch Elite Animal Emergency Clinic San Antonio